RACL Support¶

 For some connectors, SearchAI can automatically resolve permission entities into individual user identities by:

-Refer to the specific connector’s documentation to see if automatic permission entity resolution is supported.
+Refer to connector-specific documentation to see if automatic permission entity resolution is supported.

 Manual Resolution via APIs

 For other connectors, this must be manually done with the help of Permission Entity APIs.
 Permission Entity APIs can be used to manage the user-to-permission entity associations.
 Learn more about Permission Entity APIs here.
-Refer to individual connector documentation to learn about the support of automatic permission entity resolution.
+Refer to connector-specific documentation to learn about the support of automatic permission entity resolution.

 To enable RACL for a connector: